MusicMeier/restaurant-frontend/README.md

 <h2>Instructions</h2>
 If you are a new user, please sign up by navigating to ‘Sign up’ and entering your information, then hit enter/return.<br><br>
+Once you have finished signing up, please re-enter:
+<code>ruby runner.rb</code><br><br>
+For returning users, navigate to ‘Log in’ and enter your name.<br><br>
+For each menu, use the arrow keys to highlight an option and press enter to make your selection.

+<h2>Code Examples</h2>